 While quality assurance initially dropped, it became more aligned with NPS and customer sentiment, so that managers could make more sense out of what was really going on in each transaction.
 They were suddenly given precise insight into the challenges agents and customers were facing.
 In time, because of this proven 1:1 relationship between employee satisfaction and consumer NPS, Voxpro’s quality assurance and NPS began to successfully climb as intended.

 Driving true shareholder value takes time, monitoring, insight and effort.
 The key connection is the quality of the agent service and the customer NPS score, right down to the individual agent.
 There’s a certain amount of testing that must be done in order to ask the right questions at the right time, internally and externally, but the results and knowledge are worth it.
 The needle gets pushed as call centers evolve their quality assurance initiatives and overlay NPS to provide a clear understanding of the meaningful changes that can be made to improve call center CX and thereby improve NPS.
-There are several research papers that demonstrate companies with best in class NPS have share values that outperform the market and their competition.
+There are several research papers that demonstrate that companies with best in class NPS have share values that outperform the market and their competition.
 This is no easy feat, but it delivers big results.
 Therefore, it's worthwhile to invest in NPS and QA scoring.